 The census counted 35,000 speakers of Tikuna, as well as 26,500 Guarani Kaiowá speakers, 22,000 Kaingang speakers, 13,300 Xavante speakers and 12,700 Yanomami speakers.
 Tikuna is thought to stand entirely alone, with no other known related languages.

-With all of that said, a large portion of Brazil’s indigenous languages are endangered or on the verge of dying out.
+With all of that said, a large portion of Brazil’s indigenous languages are endangered or on the verge of dying out, meaning their position on the list of the most spoken languages in Brazil is dropping.
 As much as a third of Brazil’s indigenous languages could die out by 2030.